"There should be no boundaries to human endeavor." -Stephen Hawking

-Everyone.
-True, most people think accessibility means access for only the disabled.
+Most people think accessibility means providing access for people with disabilities.
 Even though web accessibility aims to remove barriers for those with hearing impairments, mobility limitations, visual impairments, and cognitive or neurological challenges, the audience is universal.

 The goal of good course design is to create content that is accessible regardless of disability, geographic location, digital device, navigation tools or internet access.

 What parts of my course need to be accessible?